 In the 2016 IGCSEs, 85% of the cohort obtained distinctions and merits, 38% received A* to A grades and 80% were graded A* to C. The 2016 IBDP cohort scored highly with an average score of 35.4, well above the world average of 30; there was a 100% pass rate and 20.7% of students scored 40 points or above.

-There is ongoing development at the school until 2018; most recently saw the opening of the Global Learning Centre, which has a multimedia centre.
+There is ongoing development at the school, and it most recently saw the opening of the Global Learning Centre, which has a multimedia centre.

 Admission and fees